 Be it a boring afternoon, a monotonous job or a lonely long drive FM radio stations have always kept us entertained.
 While on the contradictory it should also be agreed that sometimes these FM stations get very boring with the RJ blabbering irrelevant stuff or some bugging advertisements and that might have kept you guessing why you can’t have your own FM Broadcast station to air your voice and music over a short distance.

+Almost every electronics engineer try to build a FM Transmitter using coil and other components, but its a tedious task to properly tune it.
 Surprising enough with the help of Raspberry Pi it should hardly take less than half an hour to set up your own FM broadcasting station and get on air within a local area.
 With the help of a proper antenna you should be able to cover an area of 50m Radius which should be enough to broadcast within your school or locality.
 Interesting right!!
 So let’s get started.

 Warning: This is an educational experiment and is not intended to be misused for causing trouble.
 Also it is an offense to interfere with local FM frequencies, so use this with responsibility.
 We take no holdings for any mishaps.